-Bob Hatley, President and CEO, founded Paragon Bank in 1999.
-The company has grown from $15 million in assets in 1999 to more than $1.6 billion today.
+Bob Hatley, President of Paragon’s North Carolina Region, founded Paragon Bank in 1999.
+The company has grown from $15 million in assets in 1999 to more than $1.6 billion in 2018.
 A native of Concord, Hatley received his Bachelor of Science in business administration from Appalachian State University in Boone, North Carolina.
 For the next 14 years, he served with Wachovia Bank as a Field Representative, a Credit Manager, a Branch Manager, and City Executive.
 From 1988-1998, Hatley worked with Peoples/Centura Bank, serving the last four years as Regional Market Manager of the Wake County commercial market.

 Triangle Business Journal wrote that he “led the Triangle office of Centura in its sales-oriented push” and he was “a popular manager, even in changing times.”
 Hatley, who was a finalist for the Carolinas’ 2004 and 2005 Ernst & Young Entrepreneur of the Year awards, is known for putting together a highly talented and motivated staff committed to serving the client.
 “If we make our clients successful, then we’ll be successful,” he said.
 He was named 2008 Carolinas Ernst & Young Entrepreneur of the Year for Financial Services.